Buying real estate in Dublin?

 Which neighborhoods have the fastest-rising apartment prices in Dublin in 2026?

-investing in real estate in Dublin
+real estate market Dublin

 What extra costs will I pay on top of the apartment price in Dublin in 2026?